 He wrote to us and reported that he was back to reading three newspapers a day and is as sharp as a tack.
 A complete neurological workup showed no signs of Alzheimer’s disease.

 The FDA’s Stance on Statins and Memory:

 Of course not all symptoms related to forgetfulness or memory loss can be attributed to statins.
 Many people develop cognitive decline regardless of medications.
-This can happen even when someone is taking no drugs at all.
-That said, the FDA offers the following warning regarding statins and memory:
+This can happen even when someone is taking no medications at all.

 What To Do?